-- From the Compare & Deploy page, select the
+- From the Compare and deploy page in the

 - In the

-Types to includecolumn, choose the metadata type(s) you want to include by checking the boxes next to their names.
+Types to includecolumn on the left-hand side, choose the metadata type(s) you want to include by checking the boxes next to their names.
 You can filter down the results using the box at the top.

 - If you want to have more granularity over which metadata is retrieved beyond the item types, the

-Items to include/excludecolumn is the place to go.
+Items to include/excludecolumn (in the center) is the place to go.

 - From here, you can then specify whether you want to retrieve all of the items within a metadata type, or just a subset.
 By default, the setting will be on

 All items.
-Click this slider to switch it to
+You can click this slider to switch it to

-- If you have selected a source and target org in the Compare & Deploy screen, Gearset will automatically list all of the items in that metadata type (NB this is only the case for orgs, we can't populate this list from source control).
+Manage custom filters..., Gearset will automatically list all of the items in that metadata type.
+(N.B. this is only the case for orgs - we can't populate this list from source control.)
 You can then simply select which items to include in the comparison using the checkboxes.

-Include managed packagesallows you to specify if you want to include metadata from managed packages in your filter.
-Selecting the Choose radio button will allow you to add a list of namespaces to include in the comparison.
-If you've already selected your source and target org we'll also load the namespaces present in those orgs and present them as suggestions for you to add to the list with one click.
+Choose, which will allow you to add a list of specific namespaces to include in the comparison.
+If you've already selected your source and target org we'll load their namespaces and present them as suggestions for you to add to the list with one click.

-- You can also specify which metadata API version you wish to use for this filter.
+- You can also specify which metadata API version you wish to use for this filter (using the box at the bottom).
 By default, Gearset will automatically identify the highest commonly supported version between your environments.
 Unless you have a specific reason to override this, we recommend leaving this on

 Deleting a custom filter